frohro/6302view/docs.md

 #### Reporters

-There are currently two ready-to-use reporting modules.
+There are currently two fully-functioning reporting modules.

 ##### Plots

 Add a plot module with `addPlot`.

-It takes a pointer to a `float`, a title, followed by the lower end of y-range and the upper end of the y-range.
+It takes a `float` pointer, a title, and follows with two `float`s representing the lower end of y-range and the upper end of the y-range.

 ```cpp
 #include <Six302.h>